Playbooks11 min read

 Applications and pipelines

 Your auto broker CRM should treat every credit application as a first-class object: who owns it, what stage it is in, which stips are missing, and when the customer was last contacted.
-Pipeline views are not vanity—they are how managers rebalance work before SLAs slip.
+Pipeline views are not vanity.
+They are how managers rebalance work before SLAs slip.

 Look for bulk actions, filters by assignee and status, and history that auditors can follow.
 If your team cannot answer “what changed since Tuesday?” on a file, you do not yet have brokerage-grade software.